terkelg/deakins/readme.md

 default: `{top: 0, right: 0, bottom: 0, left: 0}`

 Margins for all sides defined in screen space.
 This is used if the `lazy` option in `lookAt` is `true`.
-If `true`, the camera only follows the look-at point when the point is within the margins defined in `lookAtMargins`.
+If `true`, the camera only follows the look-at point when the point is inside the screen space margin.

 ### camera.lookAt(point, [lazy])